arienchen/pytibrv/README.md

 Callback must be declared in module level,
-You **CAN'T** assign a class function(method) as Callback.
+You **CAN'T** assign a class function(method) for callback.
-Python class functions are pre-defined 'self' as 1'st parameter.
+All Python class functions are pre-defined 'self' as 1'st parameter.

 ```Python
 # in Python